-The OIE has jurisdiction to investigate and resolve complaints alleging Prohibited Sex Discrimination and related Retaliation.
-Under these Procedures, OIE's jurisdiction extends to Prohibited Sex Discrimination alleged against Non-Students.
+The OIE has jurisdiction to investigate and resolve complaints alleging Non-Sex Based Prohibited Discrimination and related Retaliation.
+Under these Procedures, OIE's jurisdiction extends to Non-Sex Based Prohibited Discrimination alleged against Non-Students.
 Allegations against Non-Students will be adjudicated in accordance with these Procedures.
-If any individual launches allegations against a third party who is not affiliated with the University community, under SU control, or subject to University Policies, OIE will take reasonable steps to convey the allegation to the proper individual or entity for investigation and will take any available and reasonable steps at SU to address the Prohibited Sex Discrimination and limit its discriminatory effects.
-Allegations against students will be adjudicated in accordance with the University's Discrimination and Sexual Misconduct Grievance Procedures for Complaints Against Students, which is found in the SU Student Code of Conduct and also available at:
+If any individual files or reports allegations against a third party who is not affiliated with the University community, under SU control, or subject to University Policies, OIE will take reasonable steps to convey the allegation to the proper individual or entity for investigation and will take any available and reasonable steps at SU to address the Non-Sex Based Prohibited Discrimination and limit its discriminatory effects.
+Allegations against students will be adjudicated in accordance with the Salisbury University Procedures for Investigating and Adjudicating Complaints of Non-Sex Based Prohibited Discrimination Against Students, which is found in the SU Student Code of Conduct and also available at: